-Taking to Saint-Emilion’s cobbled lanes not long after sunrise, I felt as though I’d gone back in time a few decades, perhaps even a few hundred years.
-In the early-morning light, the graceful wrought-iron signs appeared in silhouetted form.
+Taking to Saint-Émilion’s cobbled lanes not long after sunrise, I felt as though I’d gone back in time a few decades, perhaps even a few hundred years.
+In the early-morning light, the town’s graceful wrought-iron signs appeared in silhouetted form.
 Though the establishments’ names were in shadows, the contours of a sign’s grape leaf, baguette, or sausage hinted at what activity would soon be taking place inside those marchands de vins, boulangeries, and boucheries.

 On a main square, waiters dressed tables with linen cloths, and merchants set out pots of grapevine plants for sale.
 Another shop’s proprietor rolled out a weathered, caramel-colored barrel, carefully arranging bottles atop it for a shop display.
-Hordes of visitors had not yet descended upon the 8th-century city, and I felt a bit like a local, even though my camera undoubtedly gave me away.
+Hordes of visitors had not yet descended upon this 8th-century city, and I felt a bit like a local, even though my camera undoubtedly gave me away.

-For the rest of the weekend, we savored the sunshine, while enjoying a delightful bottle of Rosé from Provence at the pool’s edge, staring out into the vineyards behind our hotel’s garden.
+For the rest of the weekend, the four of us savored the sunshine, while enjoying a delightful bottle of Rosé from Provence at the pool’s edge, staring out into the vineyards behind our hotel’s garden.
 We also mingled with the neighboring wine shop’s French Bulldog, Georges and enjoyed the delicate flavors of the town’s legendary macarons.
-Legend has it that nuns from a Saint-Emilion convent created the timeless recipe.
+Legend has it that nuns from a Saint-Émilion convent created this timeless recipe.
 I was ecstatic that they were gluten-free!
-Shawn and I would work off those sweet-treat calories by ascending the 196 steps of Saint-Emilion’s church tower where we were rewarded with extraordinary views of the Old Town and the vineyards that surround it.
+Shawn and I would work off those sweet-treat calories by ascending the 196 steps of Saint-Émilion’s church tower where we were rewarded with extraordinary views of the Old Town and the vineyards that surround it.

 Our first evening in town, the four of us were enjoying dinner in the atmospheric cellar of a local restaurant.
-Beside us sat a group of Saint-Emilion residents, savoring their dishes and an enormous bottle of wine.
+Beside us sat a group of Saint-Émilion residents, savoring their dishes and an enormous bottle of wine.
 Sensing my amazement at the beautiful bottle before them, the man at the head of the table asked us if we would like to sample the brilliant red wine.
 Politely accepting a splash, we learned that this generous man was actually a Bordeaux winemaker, enjoying a Friday evening with his staff.
 I’d heard that wine comes in a variety of bottle sizes such as Magnums, etc., but until this evening had never seen such a mammoth bottle such as our neighboring diners’.
 Based on this chart, I think the bottle was probably a Balthazar, containing 16 liters of wine!

-Before bidding adieu to Saint-Emilion, we stopped by the UNESCO World Heritage’s Site’s visitor’s center, picked up a walking-tour map, and enjoyed the historic structures at our own pace.
+Before bidding adieu to Saint-Émilion, we stopped by the UNESCO World Heritage’s Site’s visitor’s center, picked up a walking-tour map, and enjoyed the historic structures at our own pace.
 The details of that mini walking tour follow.

 The tertres’ cobblestones were supposedly imported by English merchants, who had come to Bordeaux for its fine wine.
 On the way to France, the ships would be filled with the stone, acting as ballast, and on the way back, the ship was filled to the brim with Bordeaux wine.

 In the 13th century, a Dominican convent was constructed here, only to last less than a century.
 There was once a church, a cloister and a bell tower.
 All were destroyed during the Hundred Years’ War, leaving only this fragment, featuring a wall of Gothic arches.

-Today, only the shell of the 17th-century convent (couvent) remains, but we enjoyed strolling around the vineyards that surround it.
-We liked peeking through the convent’s crumbling windows, imagining what its interior once looked like.
+Today, only the shell of this 17th-century convent (Le Couvent des Ursulines) remains, but we enjoyed strolling around the vineyards that surround it.
+In addition, we liked peeking through the convent’s crumbling windows, imagining what its interior once looked like.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.